kizniche/Mycodo/docs/Supported-Inputs.md

 - Manufacturer URL: [Link](https://www.winsen-sensor.com/sensors/co2-sensor/mh-z14a.html)
 - Datasheet URL: [Link](https://www.winsen-sensor.com/d/files/mh-z14a-co2-manual-v1_4.pdf)

-This sensor does automatic self-calibration on a 24-hour cycle.
-The lowest sensor reading observed during this period becomes the new zero point (400 ppmv).
+This sensor can do automatic self-calibration on a 24-hour cycle.
+When this feature is enabled, the lowest sensor reading observed during this period becomes the new zero point (400 ppmv).

 #### Options